 - Tax for the use of the subsoil - paid to the local public administration authorities of the second level

 Withholding taxes (WHTs)

-Starting 1 January 2021, banks, savings and loan associations, as well as issuers of corporate securities withhold a final tax in the amount of 3% from the interest paid to resident individuals.
+- Banks, savings and loan associations, as well as issuers of corporate securities, withhold a final tax of 7 % from the interest paid to resident individuals.